In This Post: Learn how to increase your deck’s lifespan for 5-10 years while saving hundreds of dollars!

 Bohemian Style has become quite popular lately, so I decided I wanted my decor to have eclectic designs and colors.
 I live in a coastal state, so I was thinking about using blue and white to create a nautical theme.

 However, my entire living room is a blue theme, so I wanted to change it up.
-I decided to use a wall art from my living room as an inspiration piece to decide how I was going to design my exterior.
+I decided to use wall art from my living room as an inspiration piece to decide how I would design my exterior.
 You can use inspiration pieces as a way to tie the indoors with your outdoors in a way that brings consistency and creativity to your entire home.

-I went with bright red designs to tie in the subtle red designs of the inside of my home to the outside.
+I went with bright red designs to tie in the subtle red designs of my home’s inside to the outside.
 This included outdoor pillows, a red outdoor umbrella, and a cushion to sit on!
-I was pleased with the end result!
+I was pleased with the result!

-By doing this project on my own, I saved myself a lot of money, learned a new skill, and increased the life of my deck.
+By doing this project on my own, I saved myself a lot of money, learned a new skill, and increased my deck’s life.